kawaki-san/DigitalAssistant/aws/lambda/dad-jokes/README.md

 ### Amazon Lex side
 ####Create a slot type

 Back in Amazon Lex.
 In `Slot types` create a slot type and name it `JokeSubject`.
 Under `Slot Resolution` , leave it on `Expand Results` and leave sample values.
 I had "cars", "houses", "apples" as sample values.
+Alternatively, you can just make a new slot of `AMAZON.Alphanumeric` and try with that.

 ####Create an intent
 Create an Intent in your bot.
 Name it `TellAJoke`.
 For sample utterances, you can have: